Data Centres In Ireland: The Ever-growing Industry

 Data centre staff are really the unsung heroes, that have definitely played a significant part in helping eveyone make their way through this pandemic, with all jobs going remote, more dependece on streaming service, online shopping and more.
 A really fulfilling job, so if you're looking for a new challenge, some of the data centre roles that might be relevant to you are listed below.
 If you find a job that suits your profile and apply now we’ll be in touch.

-We're always hiring for jobs in the data centre industry, head over to our careers page to browse.
+We're always hiring for jobs in the data centre industry, head over to Data Centre careers page to browse.

 What does the recruitment process in data centres generally look like